mycrazydog/isc/readme.md

 ## Laravel 4 - Starter Kit

-This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4.
+This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4, based off of the fantastic [Laravel Bootstrap Starter Kit](https://github.com/brunogaspar/laravel4-starter-kit) by [brunogaspar](https://github.com/brunogaspar)

 It includes examples on how to use the framework itself and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.